mtlynch/mtlynch.io/content/posts/tinypilot-redesign/index.md

 TODO: Final screenshot

 Except it didn't take $10k and two months.
 It took $46k, eight months, and massive stress.

-Now that it's over, I'm revisiting what happened and what mistakes I made hiring a web design agency so that you don't fall into the same trap.
+Now that the project is over, I'm revisiting what happened and what mistakes I made hiring a web design agency so that you don't fall into the same trap.

 ## My first agency hire